JakubMorawa/Java-Pendulum-Simulation/README.md

 - Dynamic adjustment of pendulum properties via GUI.
 - Camera movement, zoom, and "follow" mode.
 - Velocity arrow visualization.
+- Change camera position by dragging
+- Change zoom by scroll wheel
+- Change which pendulum you're observing which includes trace and follow
+- Hover over buttons to see what they do
+- Simple graph that shows the x position of the pendulum selected

 ## Controls